 - Caking or clumping is a significant concern in dry fertilizer production, storage, transport, and application.
 IMII sought advanced/new anti-caking and/or dedusting chemicals that are not petroleum based and are neutral to environment and health that could be developed for and deployed in the potash (potassium chloride product) and/or uranium sectors (ammonium sulphate product) but it appears none exist.
-This opens the door to R&D. - Research that enables new and innovative ideas that are transformative in their ability to reduce or eliminate the need for combustible fuels and/or fossil-fired electricity to support mining processes ensuring the perception of mining can change to 'essential for the low carbon economy' and our efforts towards sustainability are more widely understood.
+This opens the door to R&D. - Research that enables new and innovative ideas that are transformative in their ability to reduce or eliminate the need for combustible fuels and/or fossil-fired electricity to support minerals production processes ensuring the perception of the industry can change to 'essential for the low carbon economy' and our efforts towards sustainability are more widely understood. - Recovering uranium with lower environmental impact.
+To do so efficiently would require research into advancing new recovery technology (e.g., ion exchange, etc.).